 Skip to main content

 Triggers define the event that starts your workflow.
 Each trigger is tied to an integration and fires when a specific event occurs.
 Your onTrigger handler receives a typed event object with the payload.
-In TypeScript, terse generate writes a single Triggers object in src/terse.generated.ts.
-Import Triggers and call the nested helpers (for example Triggers.github.onPROpened(...), Triggers.slack.onMessage(...)).
-System triggers use Triggers.schedule, Triggers.webhook, and Triggers.webMonitor instead of separate Schedule / Webhook / WebMonitor exports.
+In TypeScript, terse generate exports a Triggers object from src/terse.generated.ts, with each integration’s trigger factories and payload types declared in src/terse.generated/<integration>.triggers.ts.
+Import everything from "./terse.generated" and call the nested helper for your event (for example Triggers.github.onPROpened(...)); the event types in the tables below are importable from the same place.
+Each integration and system trigger has its own section below.
+Every event, whatever its trigger, carries triggeredAt: a Date fixed to the moment Terse received the trigger.
+Use it instead of Date.now() for any date math the run depends on.
+See trigger time.

 Integration triggers